timbray/Bonnie-64/README.md

 ## Author

 Bonnie was originally written by Tim Bray in 1988 and revised several times since then.
-This version include vauable patches from Phost Feng.
+This version include valuable patches from Phost Feng.